Skip to content

 unit: pA

-By default, bliss will spawn a process tcp-proxy which will be shared by all bliss sessions using that tcp-proxy.
-Another alternative is to start this process externally via multivisor for example.
-To start the tcp-proxy server, 2 options:
+By default, at client initialization, Bliss will spawn a process tcp-proxy which will be shared by all bliss sessions using that tcp-proxy object.

 • by giving host / port : tcp-proxy --host id14serial1.esrf.fr --port 9001